potoshk/potos-docs/docs/concepts/blockchain.md

 2. **Immutability:** Once recorded, data on a blockchain cannot be altered or deleted.
 This feature ensures the integrity and trustworthiness of the ledger, making it tamper-proof.
 3. **Transparency:** All transactions on a blockchain are visible to network participants, promoting accountability and trust among users.

-Universal BCOS is a next-generation blockchain infrastructure tailored for the [Web3](./web3.md) economy, which features a highly open network with robust Web3 capabilities and seamless user experience.
+FISCO BCOS is a next-generation blockchain infrastructure tailored for the [Web3](./web3.md) economy, which features a highly open network with robust Web3 capabilities and seamless user experience.

 ## Why Blockchain?